10 Brilliant Benefits of Having a Day Job

 If your job allows you the freedom to wear headphones this is perfect for you.

-There are so many incredible resources at your fingertips from podcasts to YouTube videos to webinars to lectures — use this opportunity to soak up and learn from the pros while in your cubicle.
+There are so many incredible resources at your fingertips from Audible to podcasts to YouTube videos to webinars to lectures— use this opportunity to soak up the many resources for education while at your cubicle.

 Or, if you don’t have that opportunity, learn what you can on your lunch break, use that time to sketch, think and plan for your own personal projects.